Marijuana1999/DNSchanger/README.md

 - **DNS Switching**
   - Predefined DNS options (Shekan, Electro, Begzar, 403, etc.)
-  - Ability to add and select custom DNS servers
+  - Add and select custom DNS servers

 - **Region Blocking via Firewall**
   - Blocks all regions except the selected one
-  - Automatically splits IP ranges into smaller batches (max 150 per rule)
+  - Splits large IP ranges into smaller batches (max 150 per rule)
-  - Creates **both TCP and UDP firewall rules** for full coverage
+  - Creates **both TCP and UDP rules** for complete coverage
-  - Resets previously created rules before applying new ones
+  - Resets old firewall rules before applying new ones

-- **Logging**
+- **Logging & Monitoring**
-  - Displays blocked IPs in groups of 5 for better readability
+  - Shows blocked IPs in groups of 5 for readability
-  - Shows success/error messages for each applied batch
+  - Displays success/error messages for each applied batch
+  - Real-time ping monitoring for the selected region

-- **UI/UX**
+- **User Interface**
-  - Simple and user-friendly Windows Forms interface
+  - Clean and user-friendly Windows Forms design
-  - ComboBox selection for regions
+  - ComboBox for region selection
   - Status label showing which region is open
-  - Real-time ping monitoring for the selected region

 ---

-## 🚀 Next Update (Planned Features)

-- **Whitelist Support**
-  - Add custom IPs or domains that will never be blocked

-- **Scheduler**
-  - Automatic block/unblock of regions at specific times

-- **Export & Reports**
-  - Save logs and firewall rules to TXT/JSON files

-- **GeoIP Lookup**
-  - Dynamically block countries using GeoIP instead of static lists

-- **Advanced Rule Management UI**
-  - Display all created firewall rules in-app
-  - Allow users to delete or edit rules manually
+## ✨ What’s New in Version 2
+- **Game Mode** – Temporarily disable all Windows Updates while gaming to prevent background interruptions.
+- **Improved UI** – Redesigned interface with smoother user experience.
+- **Bug Fixes** – Increased stability and reliability.
+- **Safe Firewall Rules** – More efficient region blocking with improved rule handling.

 ---

+## 🚀 Planned Features (Next Update)

+- **Whitelist Support** – Add custom IPs or domains that bypass blocking
+- **Scheduler** – Automatically block/unblock regions at specific times
+- **Export & Reports** – Save logs and firewall rules to TXT/JSON files
+- **GeoIP Lookup** – Dynamically block countries using GeoIP data
+- **Advanced Rule Manager** – View, edit, or remove firewall rules inside the app

+---

+## ⚠️ Important Notes
+1. The app **may request Administrator privileges** – this is required for DNS and firewall changes.
+2. If you see errors when applying DNS/region changes, press **Continue**, then close and restart the app.
+3. **Do not install the program in Drive C:** – use another location to avoid permission issues.
+4. If antivirus shows a warning during region setup, it is safe: the app only creates firewall rules to block foreign IP ranges.
+5. DNSChanger contains **no malware, hidden processes, or dangerous code** – only the functions described here.

+---

-🔥 With **DNSChanger**, you can easily take control of your network and keep only the regions you trust open.
+✅ With **DNSChanger v2**, you can take full control of your DNS, block unwanted regions, and enjoy safer gaming with zero background updates.